frankvogt/vcf2gwas/README.md

 * `-c` / `--covar` <int>
 Specify covariates used for analysis:
+Type the covariate name
+OR
 '1' selects first covariate from covariate file (second column), '2' the second covariate (third column) and so on.

 * `-ac` / `--allcovariates`
 All covariates in the covariate file will be used.

+* `-chr`/ `--chromosome` <int/str>
+Specify chromosomes for analysis.
+By default, all chromosomes will be analyzed.
+Input value has to be in the same format as the CHROM value in the VCF file

 * `-gf` / `--genefile` <filename>
 Specify gene file.